kwie98/matchmaker/README.md

 # Matchmaker

-Create a (random round robin) tournament with randomized teams, note down results and track all team's scores on a scoreboard.
+Create random round robin tournaments with randomized teams and track scores on a scoreboard.

 ## Develop